About Me

 Depth-Bounds for Neural Networks via the Braid Arrangement

-(Oral) Conference on Neural Information Processing System (NeurIPS) 2025
+(Oral) Conference on Neural Information Processing Systems (NeurIPS) 2025

 Conference on Learning Theory (COLT) 2025